bochia/PDFToolsCSharp/README.md

 # PDFTools.SplitMerge Nuget Package
-The page is dedicated to showing some how the PDFTools.SplitMerge nuget package can be used.
-We'll go over some real code examples and outputs.
+On this page you will find real code examples of how to use the PDFTools.SplitMerge nuget package.

 ## Split By Ranges (Local Storage)
 ### Code